Illegal possession of Firearms in Ontario

 Contact Us at Donnell Law Group

 If you or a loved one is accused of or charged with a criminal offence, a trusted criminal lawyer may be able to help you right away.
-We have the necessary legal experience and expertise in defending those accused of a wide range of criminal offences, including weapons offences.
+We have the necessary legal experience in defending those accused of a wide range of criminal offences, including weapons offences.
 Our lawyers can assist you at 1-888-307-9991.